rhdrjones/git-abc/README.rst

       $ git config abc.downstream downstream/master
       $ git config abc.upstream upstream/master

+    To increase the speed of git-abc commands, it's recommended to enable core.commitGraph (see git-config(1) and git document
+    technical/commit-graph.txt).
+Also, don't forget to create the initial commit-graph file with 'git commit-graph write'.

 2. If necessary, override the regular expressions used to identify interesting upstream commits and/or the upstream links in downstream commits.
 By default, an interesting upstream commit is one that has